telvarost/CreativeEditorWands-StationAPI/README.md

 # CreativeEditorWands StationAPI Edition for Minecraft Beta 1.7.3

 A StationAPI mod for Minecraft Beta 1.7.3 that adds world edit type properties to wooden tools when enabled.
-* Mod (mostly) works on Multiplayer with GlassConfigAPI version 2.0+ used to sync configs!
+* Mod (mostly) works on Multiplayer with [GlassConfigAPI](https://modrinth.com/mod/glass-config-api) version 3.0+ used to sync configs!

 ## List of changes